WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 ## Configuration

 When passing a list of tools to `ensure_installed`, `mason-tool-installer` is expecting Mason package names by default.

-If `mason-lspconfig` is installed, `mason-tool-installer` can accept `lspconfig` package names instead.
+If `mason-lspconfig` is installed, `mason-tool-installer` can accept `lspconfig` package names.

+If `mason-null-ls` is installed, `mason-tool-installer` can accept `null-ls` package names.

+If `mason-nvim-dap` is installed, `mason-tool-installer` can aceept `nvim-dap` package names.

 ```lua
 require('mason-tool-installer').setup {